Pacheco Marsh

 Recreation

-JMLT's public access project has ensured myriad ways to explore this wonderful marshland while protecting the natural environment.
-Bird watchers and outdoor enthusiasts will enjoy 2.4 miles of trails and bridges, including a wheelchair-accessible trail, offering up-close views of nature while protecting the marsh’s full-time wildlife residents.
-The kayak launch will support a unique 2-mile loop through the marsh, providing water lovers with an immersive, fascinating tour of the marsh and Suisun Bay.
+JMLT's public access project ensures visitors have a variety of ways to explore this wonderful marshland while protecting the natural environment.
+Bird watchers and outdoor enthusiasts can enjoy 2.4 miles of trails and bridges, including a wheelchair-accessible trail, offering up-close views of nature while protecting the marsh’s full-time wildlife residents.
+The kayak launch supports a unique 2-mile loop through the marsh, providing water lovers with an immersive, fascinating tour of the marsh and Suisun Bay.

 Natural Solutions For Community Needs

 Salt Marshes protect shorelines from erosion and protect nearby communities during periods of intense rain and flooding.
-The thoughtful design of Pacheco Marsh will allow for changes in climate, including sea level rise.
+The thoughtful design of Pacheco Marsh allows for changes in climate, including sea level rise.

 Education